 Infection Control Annual Statement

 This annual statement will be generated each year in April in accordance with the requirements of The Health and Social Care Act 2008 Code of Practice on the prevention and control of infections and related guidance.
+It summarises:

 - Any infection transmission incidents and any action taken (these will have been reported in accordance with our Significant Event procedure)